Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Insomnia and nightmares are hallmarks of posttraumatic stress disorder, and sleep disturbances are associated with the severity of symptoms and the likelihood of symptom remission at follow-up.
-By contrast, sleep problems are less common in social and specific phobias. | |
+• Insomnia and nightmares are also hallmarks of posttraumatic stress disorder, and sleep disturbances are associated with the severity of symptoms and the likelihood of symptom remission at follow-up. | |

-• The management of insomnia in the context of mental disorders rests in large part on successful treatment of the primary condition, particularly in the case of generalized anxiety disorder.
-Residual sleep problems following treatment are common in posttraumatic stress disorder and panic disorder and will often warrant independent treatment.
+• The management of insomnia in the context of mental disorders rests in large part on successful treatment of the primary condition, with the therapy of the insomnia or nightmares.
+This is particularly the case for generalized anxiety disorder.
+Residual sleep problems following treatment are common, especially in posttraumatic stress disorder and panic disorder and will often warrant independent treatment.
 Sleep-focused therapies only minimally improve anxiety symptoms in patients with and without accompanying anxiety disorders. | |

-• Coadministration of anxiety- and sleep-focused pharmacotherapies in patients with both anxiety and sleep disturbances may yield greater resolution of anxiety symptoms than monotherapy for anxiety disorders. | |
+• Coadministration of anxiety- and sleep-focused pharmacotherapies in patients with both anxiety and sleep disturbances yield greater resolution of anxiety symptoms than monotherapy for anxiety disorders. | |

 • Nonmedication approaches targeting nightmares in patients with posttraumatic stress disorder have demonstrated benefit in uncontrolled trials but require more rigorous controlled evaluations in different patient populations. |